 Please Note: The DivaCup should only be worn during menstruation and should not be worn during any other time of the month.

 Menstrual flow only begins to develop an odor when it is exposed to air.
-As The DivaCup is worn internally, your days of worrying about period odor are over.
+As the DivaCup is worn internally, your days of worrying about period odor are over.
 Menstrual fluid on tampons and pads is exposed to air which creates odor throughout the day.
-For the first time, The DivaCup will leave you feeling fresh and confident the entire day!
+For the first time, the DivaCup will leave you feeling fresh and confident the entire day!

 The vaginal canal is an elastic, muscular tube only about four (4) – five (5) inches (10.2 – 12.7 cm) long and is designed to stretch and return back to its normal size.
-We know this to be true because our vaginas do just that during childbirth or intercourse.
+We know this to be true because our vaginas do just that during childbirth or vaginal intercourse.